 Balela Salad is a light and healthy salad mixing chickpeas, black beans, tomatoes, onion and parsley topped with a lemony sumac dressing with a hint of spice.
 This works great as lunch, as a side to dinner or topping to your pita, rice bowls or alongside grilled chicken or seafood.

 I love a fresh, healthy, clean salad and I hope you guys do too.
-I love healthy salads like this Easy Lebanese Salad, a good fattoush salad or a big bowl of tabbouleh.
+I especially like healthy salads like this Easy Lebanese Salad, a good fattoush salad or a big bowl of tabbouleh.

 Growing up in a Lebanese family we always had fresh salads on our table.